 The Student Readers feature new and revised sentences and decodable passages that incorporate high frequency, core, and academic words.
 The passages are intentionally longer to help students build reading stamina.
 Students gain fluency and accuracy by practicing skills with a substantial amount of controlled text.
 Wordlists, sentences, and stories, are approximately 98% decodable throughout the entire 12 steps.

 The Wilson Academy/Wilson Reading System Learning Community provides additional student materials, such as more decodable text and fluency drills for each substep.

+The materials that accompany WRS are appropriate for all learners, including English language learners struggling to decode and encode in English.
 The WRS program content, design, and materials were built with sensitivity to the issues of diverse learners, including race, culture, nationality, language, gender, and socioeconomics.
-The program aims to avoid the depiction of stereotypes or misrepresentation of populations.
-There are no pictures in the materials, so no visual stereotypes are presented.
-The program has been reviewed and approved by the California State Board of Education and meets the state’s rigorous social content standards.
+The program aims to avoid the depiction of stereotypes and the misrepresentation of populations.

 Please see our WRS Materials Information booklet for details about the instructor and student materials.